libdynd/libdynd/docs/arrfunc-design.md

   something like in-place ``sort``.
 * Some functions need to return views into an input array instead of creating fully new data.
 The indexing operation is an example of this.
+When doing buffering operations with dynamically-allocated data, the ability for the destination to gut/steal the innards of the intermediate buffer would be nice.

 ## Design Outline